Dalton, Wisconsin

 Dalton is an unincorporated census-designated place in the town of Kingston located in the southwestern corner of Green Lake County, Wisconsin, United States.
-It is located on Wisconsin Highway 44.
-It uses ZIP code 53926.
+It is located on Wisconsin Highway 44 and uses ZIP code 53926.
 As of the 2020 census, its population was 215, up from 206 at the 2010 census.
 The surrounding countryside is mainly occupied by dairy farmers and an Amish community.

+Geography

 Dalton has an area of 0.456 mi2; 0.449 mi2 of this is land, and 0.007 mi2 is water.
 Dalton was named for John Dalton, who emigrated from Ireland with his family in the early 1850s.

 Climate

 According to the Köppen Climate Classification system, Dalton has a warm-summer humid continental climate, abbreviated "Dfb" on climate maps.
 The hottest temperature recorded in Dalton was 104 F on July 7, 2007, while the coldest temperature recorded was -39 F on January 30, 1951.